 The director is now updated and using the latest images.
 You do not need to restart any services after the update.

 The Overcloud relies on standard RPM methods to update the environment.
 This involves performing an update on all nodes using the

--eto include environment files relevant to your Overcloud and its update path.
+-e to include environment files relevant to your Overcloud and its upgrade path.
 The order of the environment files is important as the parameters and resources defined in subsequent environment files take precedence.
 Use the following list as an example of the environment file order:

 Any network isolation files, including the initialization file (

 environments/network-isolation.yaml) from the heat template collection and then your custom NIC configuration file.

 - Any environment files for Red Hat CDN or Satellite registration.

 Running an update on all nodes in parallel might cause problems.
 For example, an update of a package might involve restarting a service, which can disrupt other nodes.
 This is why the update process updates each node using a set of breakpoints.
 This means nodes are updated one by one.
 When one node completes the package update, the update process moves on to the next node.
 The update process also requires the